qirangalaxy/Automated-Apartment-Availability-Monitoring-with-Python-and-GCP/Notes.md

 ## Getting Started

-The code itself is relatively straightforward, comprising only three simple functions.
-However, the framework, highlighted details, and subsequent steps and solutions related to Google Cloud Platform (GCP) are where the true value lies.
+The code itself is quite straightforward, consisting of only three simple functions.
+However, its complexity can vary significantly based on the intricacies of the web framework and your validation process.
+Meanwhile, the framework, highlighted details, and subsequent steps and solutions related to Google Cloud Platform (GCP) are where the true value lies.
 Hopefully, these aspects will provide valuable insights and guidance for your reference.

-Alright, let's dive into the coding part.

 ### Step1: